 Signs of Dehydration and Respiratory Distress

 Dehydration is a sneaky risk with tonsillitis because swallowing hurts.
 If you notice dark urine, dizziness, or dry mouth, it’s time for immediate care.
 Respiratory distress, marked by rapid breathing or wheezing, is another red flag.
+When tonsillitis starts to interfere with breathing or hydration, it’s more than an inconvenience—it’s a medical emergency.
+Early intervention can prevent serious complications.

 Complications of Untreated Tonsillitis